Skills Children Learn Through an Art and Play Filled Education

-A curriculum filled with opportunities for art and creativity boosts a child’s narrative and writing skills, strengthens vocabulary, and engages the brain in higher-level thinking such as questioning, generating ideas, and problem solving.
-But more importantly, an art-filled education that is child-led brings joy, and develops skills that worksheets and formalized schooling can’t teach.
+A curriculum filled with opportunities for open-ended art and creative play boosts a child’s narrative and writing skills, strengthens vocabulary, and engages the brain in higher-level thinking such as questioning, generating ideas, and problem-solving.
+But more importantly, an education filled with creativity that is child-led brings joy and develops skills that worksheets and formalized schooling can’t teach.

 Innovation